 Typically teacher education programs consist of a combination of curricula and fieldwork.
-The curricula often includes instruction on foundational knowledge and skills, pedagogy (or the art and science of teaching), and preparing students to research, design and implement learning experiences in their field of study.
+The curricula often include instruction on foundational knowledge and skills, pedagogy (the art and science of teaching), and preparing students to research, design and implement learning experiences in their field of study.
 The fieldwork component can include field observations, student teaching, and an internship.

 The State of Hawaii’s Hawaii Teacher Standards Board (HTSB) mandates that all teaching candidates complete and pass the Core Academic Skills for Educators (CORE Assessment).
 Completion and passing of the Principles of Teaching and Learning (PLT) Assessment is required for those who have not completed a State Approved Teacher Education Program (SATEP).
 Additional testing is required for specific content areas and can be found on the Praxis website.

 |Assessment||Required Test(s)||Passing Score|

 |Core Academic Skills for Educators (CORE)||CORE: Reading